 Court Records are public records and available to anyone.
 These records include a case file that contains a docket sheet and all of the filings and documents filed in your court case.
 You are able to access court records on the website, or at the Scott County Clerk of Court in the jurisdiction where the case was filed.

 Each and every state maintains records of a person’s criminal background.
 These databases are connected so you are able to track criminal convictions from another state.
 You can go to courthouse and make an inquiry, or you can check online.
-You must know which county the crime occured in, and in the event that the crime was in a different state entirely, you might have to pay a fee for a more comprehensive search.
+You must know which county the crime occurred in, and in the event that the crime was in a different state entirely, you might have to pay a fee for a more comprehensive search.

 A search of someone’s criminal history you are able to find out if a person has ever been arrested, charged or convicted for any crimes they may have committed, which could include: